mademoixcel/Customer-Profiling-Analysis/README.md

 4. On average, old people spend more on gold products compared to other age groups

-5. August, May, October, and March produced more new customers than any other month.
+5. August, May, October, and March produced new customers than any other month.

 Click [here](https://medium.com/@zehidata/customer-profiling-and-segmentation-b49651b96364) to read the detailed description of this project.